SherryYuki-711/shirley-python3-webapp/README.md

 # shirley-python3-webapp
-This is a simple piece which is used for personal study
+This repository is created for personal study.
+You will see a lot of immature personal pieces in its branches.
+Glad to see everyone comming to correct them.